Palletized Load System: Flatrack

 Three types of flatrack have been procured as part of the system, the M1077/M1077A1, the M3/M3A1 and the M1 ISO Compatible Flatrack.
 The M1077 and M1077A1 General Purpose A-frame flatracks are sideless flatracks used to transport pallets of ammunition and other classes of supplies.
 On the ISO-compatible Palletized Flatrack (IPF) Type M1 there are two end walls, one incorporating the A-frame.
 Both walls can fold down inwardly for stacking when empty.
 The M3/M3A1 Container Roll-in/Out Platform (CROP) is, a flatrack that fits inside a 20 ft ISO container.

 Container Handling Unit

 The Container Handling Unit (CHU) is an add-on kit that allows for the loading/unloading and transport of standard 20 ft ISO containers without the need for an intermediate flatrack.
 M1075 PLS trucks (with or without winch) can have an integral CHU stowage facility between the LHS hook arm and engine.
 CHUs were procured as part of the original FHTV contract.
 Weight of the complete CHU is 1746 kg.
 Installation time is 80 man hours.

 Oshkosh produced the original CHU, the current E-CHU (E - Enhanced) is manufactured by GT Machining & Fabricating Ltd of Canada.
-By September 2010 over 1,000 E-CHUs had been produced.
-Current orders increase totals to 6300 units, with production running until September 2016.
+Order totals for CHU/E-CHU are at least 6300 units.